 Facilities & Equipment

 Calvin boasts 10 research spaces including multi-discipline and collaborative labs perfect for neuroscience research.
-The college invests $115,000 annually into major instrumentation and equipment so that student research is always at the forefront of the field.
+The university invests $115,000 annually into major instrumentation and equipment so that student research is always at the forefront of the field.

 Research and Experience